award

 How Do Truck Accidents Differ from Car Accidents?

-• Severity of Injuries in Trucking Accidents – Commercial trucking vehicles are much larger & heavier than average cars are.
+• Severity of Injuries in Trucking Accidents – Commercial trucking vehicles are much larger & heavier than average cars.
 This difference can create disastrous crashes for other vehicles that are lower to the ground, leaving them crushed or mangled and occupants severely injured or dead.
 Death, paralysis, and serious injuries of the spine & brain are the most common injuries suffered from trucking accidents.

 Common Trucking Accident Injuries